emrebasaran1/emrebasaran1/README.md

 <!--Intro Section-->
 <p align="left">
-I am an Industrial Engineering student at METU with a strong focus on Data Science, Machine Learning, and Optimization.
+I am an Industrial Engineering student at METU with a strong focus on Data Science, Machine Learning, and Marketing.
 I enjoy transforming raw data into meaningful insights and building models that support real-world decision making.
 </p>

 - 🔍 Passionate about analytics and predictive modeling
-- 📊 Working on data-driven projects in the energy sector
+- 📊 Working on data-driven projects
 - 🤖 Interested in Machine Learning and AI applications
 - 🧠 Learning new tools and techniques every day
 - 📍 Based in Ankara, Türkiye